Screened superexchange mechanism for superconductivity applied to cuprates: Other phases

 Starting from Eq.(\ref{H}) at half-filling, we isolate the contribution proportional to the hopping term $\hat n_{d,\vc{l},\overline{\sigma}}(1- \hat n_{d,\vc{l}\pm \vc{1}_i,\overline{\sigma}}) \hat d^\dagger_{\vc{l},\sigma} \hat d_{\vc{l} \pm \vc{1}_i,\sigma} $ whose the coefficent $t_A= t_0 - U_{t1}/2$ corresponds to the effective virtual hopping in the antiferromagnetic state.
 To obtain the difference of energy $U_A$, we subtract the energy associated to a doublon and an absence of hole minus the energy associated to single occupancy everywhere in order to obtain the expression Eq.(\ref{UA}).
 Numerically, we calculate $t_A=0.15$ and $U_{A}= 7.8 \simeq U_{d}$ using the values of Fig.\ref{fig:3} and deduce that

-Using the value $t_{pd} \sim 1.8 eV$, the estimation matches the experimental value $J \sim 0.13 eV$.
+Using the value $t_{pd} \sim 1.8 eV$ keeping the other values unchanged in Fig.\ref{fig:3}, the estimation matches the experimental value $J \sim 0.1 eV$.
 With the addition of a phenomenological transverse spin coupling between the $Cu O_2$ layers, previous works \cite{PhysRevLett.84.4994,Govinf,SINGH1998201,Loktev} have shown how to determine the phase diagram for the antiferromagnetism as well as the critical temperature in agreement with observations.
 Furthermore, we notice that for $U_{pd}=0$ and $U_d \gg \epsilon_p$, we recover $J \simeq 4t_{1/2}^2/U_d$ as in \cite{condmat4020057} but with $t_0$ replaced by $t_{1/2}$ .